 Here’s a big deal: The National Park Service offers four fee-free days in 2019.
-On these dates, FREE entrance is available to national parks across the country that normally charge a fee.
+On these FREE days at U.S. National Parks, you’ll pay nothing to get in to 133 national parks across the country that normally charge a fee.

 - January 21: Martin Luther King Jr. Day

 - April 20: First day of National Park Week

 Find a Park by going to the National Park Service website and using the search tool or interactive map.
 You can search for parks in your state or parks that feature activities you like, such as camping, fishing or hiking, as well as educational programs and historic sites.